omega8cc/boa/README.txt

 Barracuda and any number of Aegir Satellite Instances using Octopus installer.

+Note: the 'Master' and 'Satellite' names in the Barracuda/Octopus context are not related to the multi-server Aegir features.
+It is related to the multi-Aegir-instances environment, with virtual chroot/jail for every Aegir instance.

 Barracuda is the main script for the base/core Aegir Hosting System install and upgrades, including OS env, main Aegir instance, but no platforms will be added there to keep it compatible